-When asked about the antagonists of the ‘Hellraiser’ franchise, who do you think of?
-Most would automatically go to the Hell Priest himself, Pinhead, and his small band of Cenobite followers, and it’s easy to understand why: they’re unique and partially frightening figures with a strong visual presence, and when summoned they bring a gruesome carnage with them.
+Scenario: A stranger walks up to you and asks you to name the antagonists of the ‘Hellraiser’ franchise, who do you think of?
+Most would automatically go to the Hell Priest himself, Pinhead, and his small band of Cenobite followers, and it’s easy to understand why: they’re unique and frightening figures with a strong visual presence, and when summoned they bring a gruesome carnage with them.
 But are they truly the antagonists of this world created by Clive Barker?
 Or does their iconic appearances and mythology overshadow those whom both titles, ‘The Hellbound Heart’ and ‘Hellraiser’, refer to?

 The true antagonists of the novella, ‘The Hellbound Heart’, and the two movies, ‘Hellraiser’ and ‘Hellbound: Hellraiser 2’, are, for the most part, Frank Cotton (Sean Chapman/Oliver Smith) and his Sister-In-Law, Julia (Clare Higgins).
 It’s important to note that I say “for the most part” because the second film minimizes Frank and brings in another villain with Dr. Channard (Kenneth Cranham), but because this opinion piece is themed specifically on Julia, I’m not going to dive too deep into Channard’s role as co-villain nor will I be exploring the series beyond the second film.
 That said, I will be talking about Frank since he serves as the catalyst, not only for the story itself, but also for Julia’s descent.